 Ever take a look at how much Americans spend at restaurants every year?
-We won’t bore you with all the details but let’s just say it’s billions of dollars.
+We won’t bore you with all the details but let’s just say it’s billions upon billions of dollars, and when you include takeout options like UberEats, it’s even more.
 You read that right.
 That’s billion with a big fat B.

-Best Credit Cards For Dining – The Champs
+Best Credit Cards For Dining – Top Picks

 American Express Gold Card

 The Amex Gold Card earns 4X Membership Rewards points when you use it at restaurants, but also for take out and delivery too!
 Until mid-2019, Amex Gold actually only earned bonus points on U.S. restaurants a mere 1X when abroad, but now that glorious 4x points is everywhere, including when you want to stay home in your sweatpants.
 With 4X points, A $100 meal would earn 400 points, et-cetera.